rasm1/Leonardo-s-Legacy/README.md

 <ul>
 	<li>It is featured and fixed on all three pages and on the thank-you page (seen once the form has been filled in)</li>
 	<li>Includes links to the logo, home page, gallery and sign up page and is identical in each page to allow for easy navigation.</li>
-	<li>This header will allow the user to easily navigate from page to page across all devices without having to use the 'back button' to go to the previous page.</li>
+	<li>This navigation bar will allow the user to easily navigate from page to page across all devices without having to use the 'back button' to go to the previous page.</li>
 	<li>To optimize screen usage, on smaller screens the navigation bar collapses into a dropdown menu which can be clicked to navigate to the other pages.</li>
 </ul>